3 Board Recruitment Mistakes to Avoid

 The root of successful board relationships is your board member recruitment process.
 I’ve seen boards and CEOs sow the seeds of micromanaging and limited engagement in my years of advising nonprofit leaders, all stemming from who was invited to the table.

-Discover how you can avoid three common nonprofit board recruitment mistakes.
+Discover how you can avoid three common nonprofit board recruitment errors.

 0:00 An Important Question to Ask Before You Recruit Board Member